TikTok Music Marketing: How to Thrive in the Music Industry's Changing Landscape

 Just like on Twitter, Instagram and other social media platforms, hashtag help users determine the relevancy of the video content.
 The TikTok algorithm will take into account what hashtags you’ve used, and use them to help target users that are interested in the type of content you produce.
 One strategy many creators use is to add trending hashtags to their post.
 If you want to try this you can find TokTok's most recent and popular hashtags on its Discover tab.

-Collaborating with other musicians on TikTok can help you reach a wider audience by tapping into the followers of other artists.
+One of the most common TikTok ideas for musicians is collaborating with other musicians.
+This can help you reach a wider audience by tapping into the followers of other artists.
 By collaborating with someone who has a similar fan base to yours, you can potentially gain new followers who may be interested in your music, and bring a fresh perspective and creativity to your content.

 Partnering like this can take many forms, from simply featuring another artist in your video to creating a fully-fledged duet or group performance.
 It's important to choose collaborators carefully, however, to ensure that your styles and values align.
 By working with other musicians who share your vision and goals, you can create content that is authentic, meaningful, and effective for your music marketing efforts.